evokateur/http-clicker/README.md

 ### TV Button

 Puts the TV in Live (terrestrial) TV mode.
 Searches for and pairs TV if necessary.
-If paired TV is unreachable it attempts wake it up using its MAC.
+If paired TV is unreachable it attempts to wake it up using its MAC.

 ### Channel Up/Down